arangodb/docs/3.11/appendix-deprecated.md

   - The `useMemoryMaps` option for Pregel jobs to use memory-mapped files as a backing storage for large datasets has been removed.

-- **Little-endian on-disk key format for the RocksDB storage engine** The little-endian on-disk key format was used for deployments that were created with either ArangoDB 3.2 or 3.3 when using the RocksDB storage engine.
-  Since ArangoDB 3.4, a big-endian on-disk key format was used for the RocksDB storage engine, which is more performant than the little-endian format.

-  Deployments that were set up with the RocksDB storage engine using ArangoDB 3.2 or 3.3 and that have been upgraded since then will still use the old format.
-  This should not affect many users, because the default storage engine in ArangoDB 3.2 and 3.3 was the MMFiles storage engine.
-  Furthermore, deployments that have been recreated from an arangodump since ArangoDB 3.4 will not be affected, because restoring an arangodump into a fresh deployment will also make ArangoDB use the big-endian on-disk format.

-  ArangoDB 3.11 logs a warning message during startup when the little-endian on-disk format is in use, but it still supports using the little-endian key format for almost all operations, with the following exceptions:
-  - parallel index creation is disabled when the little-endian key format is used.
-    Indexes will always be created using a single thread.
-  - the experimental version of arangodump (invocable via the `--use-experimental-dump` option for arangodump) will not work.
-Users can still use the traditional arangodump version, which is the default anyway.

-  ArangoDB 3.12 will refuse to start when using the little-endian on-disk format, so users that are still using this format must migrate to the big-endian on-disk key format before upgrading to 3.12.

 - **Leader/Follower Deployment Mode**:
   The Leader/Follower deployment type is deprecated and already removed from